 Residents who believe they are adversely affected by road traffic noise can complete the Noise Abatement Program application form.

-Alternatively, residents can call us on 131 782 and ask to apply for the Noise Abatement Program, or email firstname.lastname@example.org.
+Alternatively, residents can call us on 131 782 and ask to apply for the Noise Abatement Program over the phone, or email email@example.com.

 An application form and a further explanation of the program will be sent out.
 The application form enables residents to provide contact information and details regarding the noise issue at their residence.
 RMS will use this information to begin its investigation into whether treatment under the Noise Abatement Program is appropriate.